BilalShahid13/PersistentBottomNavBar/README.md

 ```

-The main widget then to be declared is `PersistenTabView`.
+The main widget then to be declared is `PersistentTabView`.
 NOTE: This widget includes SCAFFOLD (based on `CupertinoTabScaffold`), so no need to declare it.
 Following is an example for demonstration purposes:

 ```dart